-The song “Dumb Ways to Die” from the video was written by John Mescall, with music by Ollie McGill from The Cat Empire, who also produced it.
-It was performed by Emily Lubitz, the lead vocalist of Tinpan Orange, with McGill providing backing vocals.
+The song “Dumb Ways to Die” from the video was written by John Mescall, with music by Ollie McGill from the Australian band The Cat Empire, who also produced it.
+It was performed by Emily Lubitz, the lead vocalist of band Tinpan Orange, with McGill providing backing vocals.

 Print campaign for rail safety with humour